stephansturges/Tator/readme.md

 ## Credits
 Built on top of [YBAT](https://github.com/drainingsun/ybat), [OpenAI CLIP](https://github.com/openai/CLIP), and Meta’s [SAM](https://github.com/facebookresearch/segment-anything) / [SAM2](https://github.com/facebookresearch/sam2).
 Novel code is released under the MIT License (see below).
 GIF assets in this README showcase the Auto Class workflows.

+## 2025-11-09 – Task Queue & Batch Tweaks

+- Added a persistent task queue overlay that surfaces every pending SAM preload/activation/tweak so you can see exactly what the backend is chewing on.
+- Double-tapping `X` now opens a batch-tweak prompt that runs the SAM cleanup across every bbox of the current class.
+- Image ingestion + bbox imports now run concurrently; new progress toasts show when large batches are still being staged, and YOLO `.zip` bundles are supported alongside raw folders.
+- Tweaks wait for any in-flight preload instead of forcing a brand-new predictor, eliminating the “stuck” state when hammering `X` on freshly loaded images.

 ## 2025-11-08 – Multi-Predictor Controller
 - Unified the FastAPI backend so it always runs the multi-predictor SAM workflow with a configurable budget (1–3 slots) and exposes `/predictor_settings` for automation.